Child sex abuse claims mount against Boy Scouts

 The Boy Scouts dispute that figure, and the organization is fighting to keep those documents from being made public in a case awaiting a ruling by the Oregon Supreme Court.

-The four new plaintiffs claim they were abused in the 1970s by then-scoutmaster Steven Terry Hill, who was put in charge of their troop even though the Boy Scouts learned he had been accused of molesting three other boys while serving as a scout leader in California.
+All four bringing suit in the new case claim they were abused in the 1970s by then-scoutmaster Steven Terry Hill, who was put in charge of their troop even though the Boy Scouts learned he had been accused of molesting three other boys while serving as a Scout leader in California, Clark said.

+The plaintiffs also say that the Boy Scouts organization became aware that Hill was molesting boys in Portland's Troop 76 but did nothing to stop it.

 (Editing by Steve Gorman, Greg McCune and Cynthia Johnston)